 Here are some of the ways you can enjoy this lake and the surrounding area.
 You can rent a motorboat. fishing boat, or pontoon boat, or for a little more structure, take a relaxing Desert Belle Paddleboat Tour.
 If you have your own boat, look for a marina where you can rent a slip.

-Desert Belle Paddleboat Tour: Enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
+On the Desert Belle Paddleboat Tour, you'll enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
 Desert Belle has been plowing the waters of Saguaro Lake for more than 40 years.
 Private charters are available.

-Fishing: Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish you can find in these waters.
+Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish anglers can find in these waters.

 Camping on Saguaro Lake is accessible only by boat.
 Bagley Flat Campground (30 spaces) is about four miles from the dam.
 It is open all year (bonus: no fees).
 To get there, travel up a narrow cliff-bordered portion of the lake.
 The campground is in a scenic and peaceful area and has sanitation facilities.

 How to Visit Saguaro Lake

-Saguaro Lake, being close to Phoenix, is a popular recreation area, so prepare for that if you visit during the busy season.
+Being close to Phoenix, Saguaro Lake is a popular recreation area, so prepare for that if you visit during the busy season.
 It is also scenic, so bring a camera.
 Go early or stay late if you want to photograph the towering cliffs and stands of saguaro cacti.